Appverse-Archive/appverse-mobile-docs/docs/guides/push_notifications/README.md

 ### Sender ID

-When registering for receiving remote notifications (using the **Appverse.OnRegisterForRemoteNotificationsSuccess** method), the **senderId** argumemnt value is required for Android devices.
+When registering for receiving remote notifications (using the **Appverse.PushNotifications.OnRegisterForRemoteNotificationsSuccess** method), the **senderId** argumemnt value is required for Android devices.
 In other platforms (such as the iOS platform, this value will be just ignored).

 ### Notification Configuration